-2. seed (which can be used as seed or for oil), and
+2. Seed (which can be used as a seed or for oil), and

 Marijuana is in the latter cultivar group, and the plants are cultivated for high levels of the psychoactive ingredient known as THC (tetrahydrocannabinol).
 The cultivars in the first two groups technically contain THC but in an extremely small amount; by law that amount is 0.3 percent per dry weight, which is found mainly in the hulls of the seeds.
 Once the hulls are removed and the seeds are processed, the remaining amount of THC is even less.